Dynam1c-52/Hollow-scanner/README.md

 # Hollow-scanner
-A little useful p[ython script to check for process hollowing pip install psutil then run script.py
+A little useful python script to check for process hollowing pip install psutil then run script.py